The 3 stages of HR maturity: How HR must evolve to support business growth

 New engineers on the other hand may need more coaching.
 Here the line may become thinner but the best way to provide guidance while not encroaching on your employee's freedom is through feedback.

 Being able to give feedback the right way is the strongest tool in your management utility belt (think more Batman than Home Depot).
 Two-thirds of millennials believe it’s their manager's responsibility to provide them with development opportunities.
 Despite this many managers are often hesitant to give constructive feedback to their employees, fearing their reaction.
 However, this is a major part of the development process, if your employees don’t know what they need to do to improve, their professional development could become stagnant.
+Depending on your HR maturity stage, there are a number of ways you can support feedback to fuel performance as well as professional development.

 Delivering well balanced actionable feedback is the answer.
 When you have to deliver constructive feedback, some managers balance it out by first explaining to their employee what they’re doing well.
 Always make sure your feedback places emphasis on actions and completely avoids personality traits.
 For example, “I noticed you talked over Mark in the meeting yesterday” rather than “You’re overbearing in meetings.”
 Always provide advice on how they can fix the situation and discuss the best solution.
 For more in depth background, check out this article on how to give feedback.